04 Jun 2024

 How much can I gift to my grandchildren?

 The relationship between grandparents and grandchildren is often a treasured part of family life.
 And with the high cost of education and housing in the UK, it’s only natural that grandparents want to help their grandchildren in any way they can.
-In this article, we’ll look in more detail at how much money you can gift to your grandchildren, and how this compares to gifting to your children.

 From school fees and university to putting money towards a deposit, gifts of money from grandparents can make a real difference to grandchildren’s lives.
-And based on the current Inheritance Tax (IHT) exemptions, giving little and often could help you reduce or avoid any IHT liability.
+And based on the current Inheritance Tax (IHT) exemptions, giving little and often could help you reduce any IHT liability.

 So, how much can you gift to your grandchildren tax-free?
 Each grandparent can gift up to £3,000 in any one tax year, exempt from IHT.
 If the whole £3,000 is not used in any single tax year, the balance can be carried forward to the next tax year.
 So if you make no cash gifts in one tax year, you can give away a total of £6,000 in the next tax year.
-However, any unused is lost if not utilised in the next year.
+However, any unused allowance is lost if not utilised in the next year.
 In short it cannot be carried forward to year 3.
-This exemption applies to lifetime gifts.
+This annual exemption applies to lifetime gifts.

 Gifting to grandchildren